Something shifted, and it wasn't subtle.

 What enterprises want: - Control over their data - Predictable costs at scale - Customization for their use cases - No dependency on external APIs

-What closed models offer: - Cutting-edge capability - Managed infrastructure - Regular updates - Safety and compliance work
+What closed models offer: - Frontier capability - Managed infrastructure - Regular updates - Safety and compliance work

 The tension: Open models now satisfy the first list while approaching parity on the second.